David Allan Coe: Early career (1970–1975)

 She got runned over by a damned ol' train.

 Coe was a featured performer in Heartworn Highways, a 1975 documentary film by James Szalapski.
-Other performers featured included Guy Clark, Townes Van Zandt, Rodney Crowell, Steve Young, Steve Earle, and the Charlie Daniels Band.
+Other performers featured in the film included Guy Clark, Townes Van Zandt, Rodney Crowell, Steve Young, Steve Earle, and the Charlie Daniels Band.
 Coe also wrote "Cocaine Carolina" for Johnny Cash and sang background vocals on the recording that appeared on Cash's 1975 album John R. Cash.

 Outlaw years (1976–1982)

 By 1976, the outlaw country movement was in full swing as artists such as Waylon Jennings and Willie Nelson were finally enjoying massive commercial success after years of fighting to record their music their own way.
-Coe, however, was still somewhat an outsider, almost too outlaw for the outlaws, a predicament summed up well by AllMusic:
+Coe, however, was still somewhat of an outsider, almost too outlaw for the outlaws, a predicament summed up well by AllMusic:

 His wild, long hair; multiple earrings; flashy, glitzy rhinestone suits; Harley Davidson biker boots; and football-sized belt buckles had become obstacles to getting people to take him seriously as a recording artist.
 Other singers continued to record and succeed with his material, but he, himself – who was as good a singer as almost anyone and better than most – languished in obscurity.
 Rather than tone it down, Coe characteristically shoved the stereotypes in their faces.
 He retired the Mysterious Rhinestone Cowboy persona and billed his new album as 'David Allan Coe Rides Again as the Longhaired Redneck', something equally off-putting to institution types.

 Longhaired Redneck was Coe's third album for Columbia in three years, and the first where he wrote or co-wrote all the songs; the outlaw country zeitgeist was summed up well in the title track, which recounts playing in a dive "where bikers stare at cowboys who are laughing at the hippies who are praying they'll get out of here alive".
 The song features Coe impersonating the vocal styles of Ernest Tubb, Bill Anderson, and Merle Haggard.
 About the term "Longhaired Redneck", Coe later said, "It was terminology that I'd made up at the time.
 I was trying to tell people that not everybody with long hair was a hippie.
 Not everyone was the kind of person that thought you could punch them out, take their money, and that they'd say, 'I won't do nothin' about it'."